-One of the many reasons we moved to Pasadena is because we loved the variety of things to do and places to eat in this city.
-We are foodies.
+One of the many reasons we moved to Pasadena is because we love the variety of things to do and places to eat in this city.
+We are foodies!
 We love to eat out.

 Sometimes our days are filled with exploration of all things delicious and fun in Pasadena.

-The restaurants listed below are some of our favorite places to eat in Pasadena.
-These are in no specific order to these.
-We love to mix it up with hole-in-wall spots, quick take-out spots, food trucks, casual sit-down dining, and some upscale restaurants that won us over during the years.
+In this article, you’ll find a mix of hole-in-wall spots, quick takeout spots, food trucks, casual sit-down dining, and some upscale restaurants that won us over over the years.